||Our Camp Staff

 Growing up, he played about eight years of soccer and a few years each of basketball, baseball, and fencing.
 At Serra, he ran on both the cross country and track teams for four years.
 He was awarded the Most Outstanding Junior Award and received the Most Valuable Athlete his senior year of Cross Country.

 Megan is really excited to be working at Decathlon again this summer!
-This will be her second year as a director but she has been a member of the Decathlon staff in one form or another for over 7 years now.
+This will be her fourth year as a director but she has been a member of the Decathlon staff in one form or another for over 9 years now.

 She has lived in Redwood City her entire life.
 She attended St. Pius Elementary School, Notre Dame High School in Belmont, and Sonoma State University in Rohnert Park.
-We are happy to report that she just successfully completed her first year of teaching fourth grade at St. Matthew's in San Mateo.
+She is now in her third year of teaching fourth grade at St. Matthew's in San Mateo.

 Growing up her three favorite sports were tennis, soccer and volleyball.
 Megan shares her love of sports with her newest camp group: the JCITs.